Zhoushanglin100/MTL-cifar10/README.md

 ## For multitask training

 ```
-### Train (force first 5 layers to to be shared for the two tasks.
+### Train (force first 5 layers to be shared for the two tasks.
 This can be changed.)
 python main_mtl.py --pre-train --alter-train --post-train --shared 5

 ### Evaluation